ignite7/deviceprotect/README.md

-**Note** that when you use encrypt is **important to save in a safe place the output** which contains an `summary.txt` with the logs and `backup.db` which is used to decrypt easily files.
+**Note** that when you use encrypt is **important to save in a safe place the output** which contains an `summary.txt` with the logs and `backup.db` which is used to decrypt files easily.

 - Encrypt: